darkquasar/darkquasar.github.io/_posts/2018-03-02-THL03-WMIBackdoors.md

 Register-MaliciousWmiEvent -EventName LogCalc1 -PermanentCommand “cmd.exe /c msg Artanis This is Persistence!” -Trigger ProcessStart -ProcessName calculator.exe
 {% endhighlight %}

 This time, instead of *scrcons.exe* we shall see *wbemcons.dll* as the event handler, and instead of being a child of *svchost.exe* the parent will be *WmiPrvse.exe*.
-In all my experimental hunts I can assure you that the precense of *wbemcons.dll* as a child of *WmiPrvse.exe* is **extremely rare**, so do pay attention to those if you are not monitoring WMI/Operational native Windows events.
+In all my experimental hunts I can assure you that the presence of *wbemcons.dll* as a child of *WmiPrvse.exe* is **extremely rare**, so do pay attention to those if you are not monitoring WMI/Operational native Windows events.

 I will leave it as an exercise to the reader to investigate which events are generated by creating a CommandLine Event Consumer.